gecio/gecio.github.io/docs/_gks/about/changelog-v2.21/index.en.md

 ### Project overview site

-We added a project overview site which shows a condenst overview the project.
+We added a project overview page that gives an overview of the content of the project.

 It is possible to change back to the old page in the user setting.

 ### New CNI Versionen

-Canal wa updated to v3.23 und Cilium to v1.12.
+Canal was updated to v3.23 and Cilium to v1.12.
 Please update your CNI in the cluster.

 ## Kubernetes Related Changes

 ### Upgrade Notes for Kubernetes 1.24

-If you are planning to upgrade to Kubernetes 1.24, refer to the [What's new](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#whats-new-major-themes) section of the official Kubernetes v1.23 release notes and make sure that you familiarise yourself with the upcoming changes.
+If you are planning to upgrade to Kubernetes 1.24, refer to the [What's new](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#whats-new-major-themes) section of the official Kubernetes v1.24 release notes and make sure that you familiarise yourself with the upcoming changes.

 For an overview of the changes, refer to the [Changes by Kind](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#changes-by-kind) section of the Changelog.